ruar18/competitive-programming/README.md

 # problem-solutions
-Solutions to competitive programming problems, from platform such as DMOJ.
+Solutions to competitive programming problems, from platforms such as DMOJ and WCIPEG.